I loved you is a reversible text

 …..

 The poem could be one of those "careless" love letters Onegin wrote in his youth.
 The hero, too, tries "to dissuade, to assure" at the same time, stressing both unusual "sincerity" and the fleeting nature of his love.
+He "hides his hope" and mentions "jealousy" at the same time, and talks about "languishing".

 As Pushkin said, in Russia, a credulous reader "who is devoted to his faith" is "Hundred times blessed", while woe is to an "incredulous" reader.
 It was so during Pushkin's time, and it did not change.
 Credulous readers of ILY dominate, incredulous readers do not get to publish academic articles about ILY.